elementor/elementor-developers-docs/src/getting-started/first-addon.md

-# Writing Your First Addon
+# Creating Your First Addon

-To get started we will create a simple Elementor addon that registers two widget.
-The initial version will be a simple "Hello World" widget and as we go we will improve the widget with new functionality.
+Let’s create a simple Elementor addon that adds two widgets to Elementor.
+The first will be a simple "Hello World" widget while the second will be similar, but with improved functionality.

 ## Addon Folder Structure

-Assuming you know how to create WordPress plugins, the plugin folder structure will look as follows:
+The first step will be to register the two widgets.

+The addon should be placed on your site’s `wp-content/plugins/` folder with the folder structure looking like this:

 ```
 elementor-addon/